-Most of the scholars come from remote villages with limited access to electricity so we provided them with solar lamps to help them read their books at night.
+Most of scholars come from remote villages with limited access to electricity so we provided them with solar lamps to help them read their books at night.

-We also provided smart phones to all our beneficiaries at tertiary and universities so that they could access online studies.
+We also provided smart phones to all our beneficiaries tertiary and universities so that they could access online studies.

-Uganda is an Agricultural country , people in rural areas depend largely on farming for their livelihood.
-However, in the recent years , most farmers experienced a poor yield.
-First, there was dry spell in 2019, the year 2020 – 2021 was not any better either, desert locusts invaded the Eastern and Northern part of Uganda, followed by over floodings and the world covid 19 pandemic.
+Uganda is an Agricultural country , people in rural areas depends largely on farming for their livelihood.
+However, in the recent years , most farmers could not yield much.
+First, there was dry spell in 2019, the year 2020 and 2021 was not any better either, desert locusts invaded the Eastern and Northern part of Uganda, followed by over floodings and the world covid 19 pandemic.
 Our scholars and families were struggling to get what to eat .
 This is not part of what we do but there was need to help.
 We supplied them and other families in the communities with maize flour, rice, beans, laundry soap and sanitary pads.

 ICEF has got library attached to it’s office to be used by sponsor children.
 The idea of this came out during the period of covid 19, so Itinga children would have access to textbooks to read during the school closure.
 Children love their library and it’s has enhanced their reading culture, and improving on their academic performances.
 Children love their library and it’s has enhanced their reading culture, and improving on their academic performances.

 Children are free to read in the library or borrow text books to take home or at school to read.